What are Support Groups?

 Others prefer to keep their feelings to themselves or to share them only with close family and friends.

 Everyone has different needs.
-It’s most important to find a healthy support system that works for you.
+It’s important to find a healthy support system that works for you.

 Finding a support group

-Most support groups are tailored to meet the needs of people of a certain age or at a certain stage of dealing with their breast cancer.
+Most support groups are tailored to meet the needs of people of a certain age or at a certain stage of breast cancer.
 For example, many hospitals and local health organizations offer support groups for people who have been recently diagnosed.
-Other groups are designed for those undergoing chemotherapy or those dealing with fear of a breast cancer recurrence.
+Other groups are designed for those getting chemotherapy or those dealing with fear of a breast cancer recurrence.

 Talking to a patient navigator or social worker is a good first step in finding a support group.
-You can also call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) for more information on how to find local support groups.
+You can also call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636) or email firstname.lastname@example.org for help finding a local, online or telephone support groups.

 Online and telephone support groups

-Online support groups are available through many organizations.
-Similar to in-person groups, online support groups provide a chance to share information, give and receive social support and gain a sense of empowerment.
+Many organizations have online or telephone support groups.
+Similar to in-person groups, online support groups offer a chance to share information, give and receive social support and gain a sense of empowerment.

 Men with breast cancer face unique challenges and needs.
 In-person support groups for men with breast cancer can be hard to find.
 However, there may be a support group for men diagnosed with any type of cancer in your area.

-The organizations listed below have free telephone or online support programs for men with breast cancer to share common experiences.
+Some organizations offer online support groups and other support resources for men with breast cancer.
 Some can connect you with another man diagnosed with breast cancer for one-on-one telephone or online support.

 After Breast Cancer Diagnosis